 What do the findings of this review mean?

 The findings of the review suggest that group-based interventions are a promising approach for adults experiencing both mental illness and social marginalization.
 Across all measures of mental health symptoms and social reintegration, group-based interventions showed greater overall benefits compared to usual care delivered individually.
-While not all meta-regression esitmates reached statistical significance, the consistent trend in favor of group-based interventions indicates that they are at least as effective as individual interventions, with no evidence of harmful effects.
+While not all meta-regression esitmates reached statistical significance, the consistent trend in favor of group-based interventions indicates that they are at least as effective as individual interventions, with no evidence of harmful average effects.

 How up-to-date is this review?